 - In a pressure cooker (without lid), heat the oil and add mustard seeds.

-- When the mustard seeds splutter, fry the red chilies and curry leaves for few seconds.
+- When the mustard seeds splutter, add the sliced shallots or small onions (if using) and lightly fry until it starts to brown.
+Also add the dry red chilies and curry leaves and fry for few seconds.

-- Now add the lentils and saute for few seconds.
+- Now add the dal and saute for few seconds.

-- Add the salt and spices and saute for 1 minute.
+- Add the salt and spice powders and sambar powder (if using) and saute for 1 minute.

 - Add the water and tamarind extract and mix everything well.

 - Close the lid of the pressure cooker with the safety valve inside.
-Always make sure you follow the directions in the manual of the pressure cooker as this is important for safety.
+Always make sure you follow the directions in the manual of the pressure cooker.

-- Cook the contents in medium heat for about 10 minutes or until 3 whistles come.
+- Cook the contents in medium heat for about 10 minutes after the steam starts coming or until 3 whistles come.

-- After 10 minutes or 3 whistles have come, switch off the stove and wait for the pressure cooker to cool down.
+- Once this is done, switch off the stove and wait for the pressure cooker to cool down.

-- Once the pressure cooker is cool, you can open the cooker and see if the lentils are cooked enough and soft and blended with the spices nicely.
+- Once the pressure cooker is cool, you can open the cooker and see if the dal is cooked enough and soft and blended with the spices nicely.

 - You can check the salt at this point and add more if needed.

-Hope you found this post on simple sambar recipe without vegetables helpful!
+Hope you found this post on simple sambar recipe without vegetables helpful to make easy and quick sambar for breakfast, lunch or dinner!